UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 #### How to wire a photoresistor

 To wire a photoresistor, we need to connect one leg to *GND* and the other leg to a voltage divider.
-We remember from [Lab1](../01/index.md#voltage-divider) that:
+We remember from [Lab 01 - Hardware Introduction](../01/index.md#voltage-divider) that:
 $$
 V_{out} = V_{in} * \frac{R_{2}}{R_{1} + R_{2}};
 $$